DavidVargasxyz/davidvargasxyz.github.io/content/booknotes/Why I Read Physical Books.md

 I like the restrictions that physical books place on me:
 - I can't read them all the time (forces me to be alone with my thoughts more),
-- can't highlight too many things,
+- Can't highlight too many things,
-- can't download 1,000s of books and jump back and fourth between books (I only own one book that I haven't read at a time, this helps me focus on one thing).
+- Can't download 1,000s of books and jump back and fourth between books (I only own one book that I haven't read at a time, this helps me focus on one thing).

 And the things I like about them:
 - I own them,